-- a) The contract commitment of £20.1m relates to the refurbishment of an investment property (£16.6m) and tunnel lids for Smithfield Market (£3.5m) (2019/20: the £3.0m related to the refurbishment of an investment property). - b) City's Cash has no material commitments under operating leases. - c) The City Corporation has agreed a £50.0m contribution to Crossrail from City's Cash subject to the completion of the works.
-Due to the delays to the Crossrail programme exact payment date has yet to be agreed, however payment will be made in two tranches; the first tranche will in the year of projection and the second tranche will be the year after.
+- a) The contract commitment of £5.9m for 2022 relates to the following: - The refurbishment of Smithfield Annexe: £2.9m. - Refurbishment of St Lawrence Jewry Church: £1.7m. - Tunnel lids for Smithfield Market: £1.3m. - b) City's Cash has no material commitments under operating leases. - c) The City Corporation has agreed a £50.0m contribution to Crossrail from City's Cash subject to the completion of the works; the exact payment date has yet to be agreed.
 The agreement with Crossrail is an executory contract and therefore outside the scope of FRS102.
-An executory contracts is a contract under which neither party has performed any obligations or both parties have partially performed their obligations to an equal extent.
+An executory contract is a contract under which neither party has performed any obligations or both parties have partially performed their obligations to an equal extent.